-ACTIVITY ACIIVIII OKGANIZATION TEACHING CUES Sprint Start (Practice) Diagram on back -Participants on side or endline of the field. -Stay low the first 4 or 5 steps.
+(Cominued) ACTIVITY ORGANIZATION TEACHING CUES Sprint Start (Practice) Diagram on back -Participants on side or endline of the field. -Youth follow the commands -Stay low the first 4 or 5 steps.
 Pretend you are an airplane taking off and come up slowly.
-Don't be like a helicopter and fly straight up -Youth follow the commands and cues: "Runners take your out of your stance.
-0 -Sprint about 30 paces. -Swing arms forward and back not twisting from side to side. -On STOP cue, return to starting line. -"Runners take your marks, get set, GO!" -Do 4-5 times.
-5-Second Sprint -As above, -Practice the sprint start and sprint for 5 seconds only. -Youth start and stop on leader cue. -On STOP cue, stop running and walk to the other endline. -Do 4 times. -Try to go farther in 5 seconds than last time"Runners take your marks, get set, GO!"
+Don't be like a helicopter and fly straight up out of your stance. -Youth follow the commands and cues: "Runners take your marks, get set, go!" -Look ahead, not at other runners. -Sprint about 30 paces. -Swing arms forward and back not twisting from side to side. -On STOP cue, return to starting line. -"Runners take your marks, get set, GO!" -Do 4-5 times.
+5-Second Sprint -As above. -Practice the sprint start and sprint for 5 seconds only. -Youth start and stop on leader cue. -On STOP cue, stop running and walk to the other endline. -Do 4 times. -Try to go farther in 5 seconds than last time"Runners take your marks, get set, GO!"
 10-20 Yard Sprint -As above. -While sprinting, lean forward and sprint through the finish line. -Runners sprint to a line approximately 20 paces from starting line. -"Runners take your marks, get set, GO!" -Turn around and sprint from finish line back to start line.